TarsCloud/TarsDocs_en/installation/mysql.md

 ## 4 Install by docker <a id="chapter-4"></a>

-For CentOS installation of docker, please refer to[docker](docker.md)
+For CentOS installation of docker, please refer to [docker](docker.md)

 Use docker installation to install MySQL \(currently only Linux is considered, time and local synchronization \)